Bcastillo44/FinTech-Case-Study---Betterment/README.md

 ### Betterment

 Betterment is an online investment company based in New York City, founded in 2008.
 The company mainly offers ETFs and Bonds as investment opportunities.
-Acorns and wealthfront are their main competitors.
+Acorns, M1 Finance, and Wealthfront are their main competitors.

 They use robo-advisers, which asks the users a series of questions to determine their risk tolerance.
 Using robo advisers also allows them to charge a lot less for investment fees.